rlivingsus/misc/AllBooks.md

 - Lewis, Michael: The Undoing Project
 - Le Guin, Ursula K.: The Dispossessed
 - Lipman, Joanne: That's What She Said
-- Liu, Cixin: The Three-Body Problem
+- Liu, Cixin: The Three-Body Problem; To Hold up the Sky; Supernova ERA
 - Liu, Ken: The Armies of Those I Love; Invisible Planets
 - Liu, Simu: We were Dreamers
 - Livingston, Jessica: Founders at Work